akamai/terraform-provider-akamai/docs/data-sources/appsec_waf_mode.md

 * `output_text` - A tabular display of the mode information.

-* `json` - A JSON-formmated list of the mode information.
+* `json` - A JSON-formatted list of the mode information.